Your Source For Obscure TV!

-87th Precinct aired on NBC during the 1961-1962 season on Mondays from 9-10PM opposite Surfside Six on ABC and Danny Thomas Show/The Andy Griffith Show on CBS.
+87th Precinct aired on NBC during the 1961-1962 season on Mondays from 9-10PM opposite Surfside Six on ABC and The Danny Thomas Show plus The Andy Griffith Show on CBS.
 The series was based on Ed McBain’s “87th Precinct” novels, the first of which was published in 1956.
 In 1960, a movie based on a later McBain novel was released.
-Titled The Pusher, it starred Robert Lansing as Detective Steve Carella, the central character in the series.
+Titled The Pusher, it starred Robert Lansing as Detective Steve Carella, the central character from the novels.

 Lansing would reprise his role in NBC’s 87th Precinct.
-Joining him were Ron Harper, Gregory Walcott and Norman Fell as detectives Bert Kling, Roger Havilland and Meyer Meyer, respectively.
-Detective Meyer had been given his repetative name as a hilarious joke by his father.
+Joining him were Ron Harper, Gregory Walcott and Norman Fell as detectives Bert Kling, Roger Havilland and Meyer Meyer.
+Detective Meyer had been given his repetitive name as a not-so-hilarious joke by his father.
 Gena Rowlands appeared in four episodes as Carella’s wife, Teddy, who was a deaf-mute.

 However, instead of making the point quietly and keeping it in everyday perspective, which so easily could have been a delightful innovation in characterization, the program went the usual Hollywood route of using the absence of speech and hearing as a primary, melodramatic end in itself.
 The wife’s inability to communicate vocally placed her in peril when she set out to assist her husband in the pursuit of a modern Bluebeard.
 [2]

-About the success of the series, Lansing explained that “we don’t solve earth shaking crimes every week.
+About the success of the series, Lansing explained “we don’t solve earth shaking crimes every week.
 But neither does any police force.
 We may have a murder to tackle, but we may just as well have the case of a guy who stole some neckties” [8].
-Added Norman Fell: “And the techniques we use are authentic.
+Norman Fell boasted “the techniques we use are authentic.
 So much so that we get letters from cops all over the country thanking us for getting the procedure right” [9].

 Works Cited: